woodrowwiest/FCND-Estimation-CPP/README.md

  git clone https://github.com/udacity/FCND-Estimation-CPP.git
  ```

  2. Import the code into our IDE like done in the [Controls C++ project](https://github.com/udacity/FCND-Controls-CPP#development-environment-setup).
-I will be using Xcode.
+I am using Xcode.

  3. We should now be able to compile and run the estimation simulator.